MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Using recent versions of UI libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the latest UI libraries (MicroUI, MWT, Widget, etc.) available may solve some performance issues.
-The most recent UI libraries fix some bugs that may affect performance and they provide tools/libraries that allow to implement more performant UIs.
+The most recent UI libraries fix some bugs that may affect performance and they provide tools and libraries that allow to implement more performant UIs.

 Memory management
 ~~~~~~~~~~~~~~~~~